 * These are approximate values and recommendations.
 Please take your personal fitness level, technical ability and the current weather conditions into account.
 Tirol Werbung cannot guarantee that the information provided is correct and accepts no liability.

-Catch a bus from Tirol’s capital Innsbruck and ride to Grinzens (to “Wendeplatz” bus stop).
-Opposite to the bus stop, follow the trail to “Kemater Alm” and “Adolf-Pichler-Hütte” and walk a few meters on the paved village road.
-Soon, the road turns onto a forest road (toll road) that runs into Senderstal Valley, straight as an arrow, through groves and alpine pastures here and there.
-Moreover, the road parallels Sendersbach Brook on its left hand side first, later the trail follows the right bank of the brook.
-The toll road ends at Kemater Alm Alpine Pasture Hut.
-Leave Senderstal Valley on the dirt road that runs above the alpine pasture hut and follow the sign saying “Adolf-Pichler-Hütte”.
-Follow this road, which parallels Griesbach Brook and gradually climbs wide open pastures up to Adolf-Pichler-Hut (the last section in switchbacks).
-The hut is located opposite to lofty Kalkkögel Peaks.
+Opposite the bus stop, follow the trail to “Kemater Alm” and “Adolf-Pichler-Hütte” and walk around 200 metres uphill along the tarmac road.
+The road flattens and turns onto a forest road (toll road) that runs into the Senderstal Valley, straight as an arrow and gently uphill through meadows and pastures.
+The toll road ends at the Kemater Alm hut.
+Here, hikers leave the Senderstal Valley along the dirt road that runs above the alpine hut and follow the sign for “Adolf-Pichler-Hütte”.
+Continue on this dirt road, which runs parallel to the Griesbach stream and gradually climbs up to the Adolf-Pichler-Hütte hut (the last section via a series of switchbacks).
+The hut is located opposite the peaks of the Kalkkögel.
+There is also the option of continuing the hike up to the top of the Sonntagsköpfl mountain (2,096 metres).
+The way back to Grinzens is along the same route.